- How Much Money Is Needed To Invest In Rental Property?

 Inherited tenants simply refer to existing tenants of a property that you are buying.
 In this scenario, you are buying from another landlord and the house(s) already has tenants inhabiting them.

 Sometimes, even homeowners (non-investors) rent out a room or part of their house for a second income.
-And by selling the house to you, the tenants becomes your responsibility.
+And by selling a rental property with tenants on a lease to you, the tenants becomes your responsibility.

 Although inherited tenants provide the benefit of immediate cash flow to look forward to, they can also come with problems that you did not foresee when acquiring the new property.